zinux76/RL-project-Taxi-v3/README.md

 3. Trained taxi picks up and drops off passengers in the optimal path.

 Regarding the number of iterations required to converge to the optimal policy :
-In order to accurately calculate the number of total iterations, I should have created a GLOBAL_COUNTER variable and exchanged it as a parameter in each module.
+In order to accurately calculate the number of total iterations, I should have created a GLOBAL_COUNTER variable and exchanged it as a parameter in individual functions.
 In the next update, I will upload the modified code.